drewnotdrew/data-science-S2023/challenges/c04-gapminder-assignment.md

 - In general, the world population goes up.
 Asia in particular has a much larger range between the 25th and 75th percentiles.
-- The United States remained
+- The United States remained on of the most populous nations in the Americas.